 , Kalila-wa-Dimna, Al-Quran-al-Majid, Tuzuk-i-Jahangiri, Gilgit Manuscripts, Baburnama, Tarikh-i-Khandan-i-Timuria, Ratnamalavyakarana, Kitab al-Tasrif, Chitra Bhagavat, Aryabhadra-kalapika-nama-mahayana-sutra, Tuzuk-i-Jahangiri, Aryamanjushreemulakalpam and many others.

 era, named Ain-i-Akbari, which means Institutes of Akbar

 ibn Mubarak, is also a rather precious manuscript.
 This is the third volume in the Akbarnama which contains several administrative and statistical reports and information related to the reign of Akbar.

 In the 7th century, Hiuen Tsang, Chinese pilgrim, carried back numerous manuscripts from India.
-Moreover, in the 18th century, the Nawab of Awadh gifted King George III, the manuscript of the Padshahnama.
-The heritage, history and culture of the country are aptly depicted in the manuscripts of India.
 Indian Manuscripts have an affluent history too; these scripts have always been a source of admiration for the rest of the world.